Subic Bay International Airport: History

 The treaty was not ratified, however, failing by a slim margin in the Philippine Senate.
 Attempts to negotiate a new treaty were soon abandoned and the United States was informed that it was to withdraw within one year.
 U.S. forces withdrew in November 1992, turning over the facility with its airport to the Philippine government.

 Initially some 8,000 volunteers guarded the facility and prevented looters from damaging the facilities.
-The Subic Bay Metropolitan Authority (SBMA) was created to manage the facility by virtue of Republic Act No. 7227 after intense lobbying of then-Mayor Richard Gordon.
+The Subic Bay Metropolitan Authority (SBMA) was created to manage the facility by virtue of Republic Act No. 7227 after intense lobbying of then-Mayor Dick Gordon.
 He was appointed its first chairman and administrator.

 Twenty days after the departure of American forces, the airport ushered in its first commercial flight from Taiwan via Makung.
 In February 1993, NAS Cubi Point was converted to Cubi Point International Airport.
 To herald its designation as an international airport, President Fidel V. Ramos chose to arrive in November 1993 from an official visit to the United States using the airport.
 This flight also proved the capabilities of the airport as the President arrived aboard the delivery flight of Philippine Airlines' first Boeing 747-400.

 Construction of the present runway by Hanjin Heavy Industries and Construction Philippines began in 1993 and was completed in April 1995, in time for the inaugural landing of FedEx Express MD-11 and the formal opening of FedEx's AsiaOne hub.
 The newly renamed Subic Bay International Airport was formally opened on 30 September 1996.
 The new USD12.6-million passenger terminal, with a capacity to handle 6 million passengers per year, and built by Summa Kumagai Inc. (a joint Filipino-Japanese venture) was inaugurated on 4 November 1996, in time for the 4th APEC Leaders' Summit.